snowdriftcoop/snowdrift/CONTRIBUTING.md

 ##### Forking at the host platform

-We collaborate on the code via the free/libre/open site [git.gnu.io](https://git.gnu.io/snowdrift/snowdrift).
+We collaborate on the code via the FLO (Free/Libre/Open) site [git.gnu.io](https://git.gnu.io/snowdrift/snowdrift).
 We also mirror on the popular but proprietary site [GitHub](https://github.com/snowdriftcoop/snowdrift), which you may use if you already have an account there.
-We encourage everyone to use free/libre/open tools, so the instructions below assume git.gnu.io.
+As we encourage everyone to use FLO tools, the instructions below assume git.gnu.io.

 To contribute changes to the project, first
 [create an account on git.gnu.io](https://git.gnu.io/users/sign_in)